Which Color Diamonds are the Most Rare?

 Rarity: Very Rare

-Blue diamonds owe their hue to boron impurities and are highly coveted.
-Iconic examples like the Hope Diamond exemplify their historical and investment significance.
-Blue diamonds appear infrequently and can command prices in the millions per carat.
+Blue diamonds owe their mesmerizing sky-to-deep-ocean hue to trace boron impurities.
+Highly coveted by elite collectors and investors, iconic stones like the legendary Hope Diamond exemplify their historical significance.
+Blue diamonds appear on the market very infrequently and routinely command millions of dollars per carat at global auctions.

 6. Fancy Pink Diamonds